-Workers’ Compensation insurance provides protection for employers if an employee suffers a work-related illness or injury.
-It is also commonly referred to as Workman’s Comp or Workers Comp insurance.
+Commonly known as workmans comp or workers comp, Workers Compensation insurance provides protection for employees if an employee suffers a work-related illness or injury.

-Workers’ Compensation insurance provides benefits to your employees when they make a claim against your workplace for injury or illness.
-These benefits include:
+Workers Compensation insurance provides benefits to your employees when they make a claim against your workplace for injury or illness.
+Some of the examples of the benefits include:

 - Medical care